slatedocs/slate/source/index.md

   == The Middleman is standing watch at http://0.0.0.0:4567 == Inspect your site configuration at http://0.0.0.0:4567/__middleman/
 ```

-It is pretty easy to preview your docs using your browser.

-Start the test server using the command to the right.

-You can now see the docs using your browser by going to the URL at <http://localhost:4567>.
-As you edit and save your source GFM document at `source/index.md`,
-your server should automatically update the document that you are previewing.

 ## Building Your Docs If You Forked and Cloned